labibahmed10/captcha-test/README.md

 3. Random grid sectors are filled with colored shapes.
 4. User is instructed to select sectors with a specific shape and color.
 5. Selections are validated, and feedback is provided.
-6. After multiple failed attempts, the user is temporarily blocked.
+6. After multiple failed attempts, the user is temporarily blocked for one hour

 ## Dependencies